University of Surrey Open Research logo

 It can be embedded within research files, like in code, scripts, headers, summaries, label descriptions or built-in program documentation.
 One of the best ways to ensure the quality of your data is to automate your data creation or analysis as much as possible, which in turn becomes indispensable documentation.
 Take a look at an example from biology.

-Documentation exists at several levels:
+Documentation exists at several levels, for example:

-• Metadata level: For example structured descriptions of a study or dataset consisting of defined elements to facilitate discovery and reuse, usually created as part of a data repository deposit; sometimes discipline specific.
+• Metadata level: structured descriptions of a study or dataset consisting of defined elements to facilitate discovery and reuse, usually created as part of a data repository deposit; sometimes discipline specific.
 (All of Surrey’s shared and preserved data must have a metadata record in our repository).

 Resources